russell-archer/StoreHelper/README.md

 > Note that none of the data defined in the .storekit file is ever uploaded to App Store Connect.
 It’s only used when testing in-app purchases locally in Xcode.

 # Enable StoreKit Testing via the Project Scheme
-You now need to enable StoreKit testing in Xcode as it’s disabled by default.
+You need to enable StoreKit testing in Xcode, as it’s disabled by default.

 Select **Product > Scheme > Edit Scheme**.
 Now select **Run** and the **Options** tab.